 Also known as a qualified tuition program, a 529 plan allows a parent (or anyone else) to prepay a student’s college tuition or contribute to an education savings account.

-Contributions are not tax-deductible, but distributions are tax-free if they are used for qualified education expenses for the beneficiary.
+Contributions are not tax-deductible at the federal level, but some states do offer a tax deduction for a state-specific plan.
+Distributions are tax-free if they are used for qualified education expenses for the beneficiary.

 There are two kinds of 529 plans — named, by the way, for Section 529 of the federal tax code — and every state offers at least one.
 Learn the difference.